-Under federal law, you are protected from "balance billing" or "surprise billing" (an unexpected balance bill) in certain situations.
+Under federal law, beginning on January 1, 2022, you are protected from "balance billing" or "surprise billing" (an unexpected balance bill) in certain situations.
 Under the law, you cannot be balance billed for certain covered services that you may receive.
 But, for these covered services, you will continue to be responsible for any copayment, deductible and/or coinsurance, whichever applies.